privateprep/coding-space-website/src/pages/partnerships/index.md

       ✓ Curriculum designed for all learning styles and experience levels

-      ✓ Supportive learning environments that encourage curiosity and experimentation
+      ✓ Small student-to-teacher ratio and inquiry-based learning environments that encourage curiosity and experimentation

       ✓ Coding instruction that balances creativity with technical skill-building